ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 ## Issuing your own assets

-In the code above we frequently made RPC calls that returned values denominated in "bitcoin".
-This is simply because the labelling of the default asset created by Elements is set to "bitcoin".
+Previously, the RPC calls we've made always returned values denominated in "bitcoin".
+This is simply because that is what the labelling of the initial asset created by Elements defaults to.

-##### NOTE: You can change the initial issuance amount of the default asset using the "initialfreecoins" parameter in the config file.
-You can also use "initialreissuancetokens" to allocate reissuance tokens for the default asset and "defaultpeggedassetname" to change the label of the default asset to something other than "bitcoin".
+##### NOTE: You can use the **defaultpeggedassetname** startup paramater to change the label of the default asset to something other than "bitcoin".
+You can also change the initial issuance amount of the default asset using the **initialfreecoins** parameter and the **initialreissuancetokens** parameter to allocate reissuance tokens for the default asset.

-In this section we'll issue our own assets, label them, re-issue them (basically create some more of that asset) and learn how to send them to other addresses.
+In this section we'll issue our own assets, label them, re-issue them (basically create some more of them) and learn how to send them to other addresses.
 We'll also take a look at how to keep track of what assets have been issued and re-issued and also how to destroy assets.
 This last feature may be something which is required if you implement your own blockchain solution based upon real world assets.
 More on that later.

 First, let's take a look at Alice's wallet to remind ourselves what it currently holds.
-The "getwalletinfo" command actually accepts an optional asset type parameter and running it without this returns all known assets:
+The "getwalletinfo" command accepts an optional asset type parameter and running it without this returns all known assets, as we have been doing previously:

 ~~~~
 e1-cli getwalletinfo
 ~~~~

-We see that Alice holds a lot of the "bitcoin" asset:
+We see that Alice holds a lot of the "bitcoin" asset and nothing else:

 <div class="console-output">"balance": {
     "bitcoin": 10500001.00000000
 </div>

-Running the command again but with a parameter should show the same thing:
+Running the command again with a parameter of "bitcoin" should therefore show the same thing:

 ~~~~
 e1-cli getwalletinfo bitcoin